Last Updated on January 22, 2023

 Before we talk about getting advantage on stealth checks, it’s worth mentioning that this has a touch of that old school D&D game design that can make a refreshing change from the landscape of 5e – so often strewn with +1 magic swords and wands of fireball as it is.

-Old school item design – as so wonderfully espoused in this post by Dungeon of Signs – tends towards being evocative, slightly weird, and offers applications beyond the purely mechanical.
+Old school item design – as so wonderfully espoused in this post by Dungeon of Signs – tends toward being evocative, slightly weird, and offers applications beyond the purely mechanical.

 While it’s true that these boots will probably be used 90% of the time as a way to gain advantage on stealth checks there are going to be situations where a clever application of your silent shoes is going to be more helpful than any flat mechanical bonus.